 Earnest Parent PLUS Refinancing

 Currently, 3.5 million Parent PLUS loan borrowers owe $83.7 billion in student loan debt.
-And the only income-driven repayment plan these loans are eligible for is Income-Contingent Repayment (ICR), which bases monthly payments at 20 percent of the borrower’s discretionary income or a fixed payment with a 12-year loan term, whichever is lower.
+The only income-driven repayment plan these loans are eligible for is Income-Contingent Repayment (ICR), which sets monthly payments at the lesser of 20% of the borrower’s discretionary income or a fixed payment with a 12-year loan term.
 Parent PLUS loans are also not eligible for loan forgiveness.

-Fortunately, more lenders are beginning to offer Parent PLUS refinancing—including Earnest.
-Earnest offers Parent PLUS refinancing with variable rates starting at 2.57% APR with auto-pay.
+Fortunately, more lenders are beginning to offer Parent PLUS refinancing — including Earnest.
+Earnest’s Parent PLUS refinancing loans come with variable rates starting at 2.5% APR with autopay.
 Fixed-rate loans start at 3.89% APR with autopay.

-And Earnest offers the same flexible repayment options and service to Parent Plus borrowers.
+Earnest offers the same flexible repayment options and service to Parent PLUS borrowers as it does to student borrowers.

 Alternatives to Using Earnest

-Earnest offers several noteworthy features, but it’s still a good idea to weigh all your options before deciding on a lender.
-Make sure you receive quotes from multiple lenders so you can see what kind of offers you have available.
+Earnest loans have several noteworthy features, but it’s still a good idea to weigh all your options before deciding on a lender.
+Make sure you receive quotes from multiple loan providers so you can see what’s available to you.

-If you have federal or private student loans with high interest rates, then you might be able to save a decent amount of money by refinancing.
-However, it’s important to keep in mind that any time you refinance federal student loans, you will lose access to certain benefits.
-This includes student loan forgiveness, Income-Driven Repayment plans, and federal deferment or forbearance.
+If you already have federal or private student loans with high interest rates, you might be able to save a decent amount of money by refinancing with Earnest.
+However, it’s important to keep in mind that you’ll lose access to certain benefits if you refinance federal loans.
+This includes student loan forgiveness, access to income-based repayment plans, and federal deferment or forbearance.